Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 (c) examination (including, completion of any emendations or re-examination);

-(d) submission of two bound copies and one PDF copy of the final thesis as approved by the Examination Committee.
+(d) submission of one PDF copy of the final thesis as approved by the Examination Committee.

 20. Candidates may be graduated when they meet the Admission, Qualification and Thesis requirements within the prescribed timeframes; candidates who do not meet the requirements for graduation may, subject to the approval of Academic Board, be awarded an exit qualification should they meet the relevant Qualification requirements.